CSJAndCAT/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-CSJ is ok and that good
+CSJ is ok and that good, and handsome.
 Git tracks changes.
 OKOKOK
 <<<<<<< HEAD